sesam-io/zohocrm-connector/README.md

 ## Notes

 * Only modules available in the free tier has been implemented (Contacts, Accounts and Deals)
-* Webhooks and continuation support has not been implemented yet
+* Webhooks support has not been implemented yet